Auxiliary police: Malaysia

 Under Malaysian law, auxiliary police officers are obliged to serve voluntarily and are therefore not paid by the Government.
-As such, they are designated full-time employees of the departments or corporations they serve and are remunerated on a different scale than regular police officers.
+As such, they are designated as full-time employees of the departments or corporations to which they serve and are remunerated on a different scale than regular police officers.

-Under the Police Act of 1967 (Revised 1988) (Act 344), the Inspector-General of Police (IGP), with the consent of the Minister in charge of police affairs and the King, may appoint any person to hold honorary auxiliary police ranks to the level of Superintendent of Police and below, and to establish their areas of jurisdiction.
+Under the Police Act 1967, the Inspector-General of Police, with the consent of the Minister in charge of police affairs and the King, may appoint any person to hold honorary auxiliary police ranks to the level of Honorary Superintendent of Police and below, and to establish their areas of jurisdiction.

 Mexico

 The Mexico City Auxiliary Police are security police who work for the Ministry of Public Security and provide protection to government buildings, airports, and infrastructure in Mexico City.
 They do not protect banks or other financial institutions, as these are protected by the Banking Police (Bancarios).

 Netherlands

 Since 1948, the Dutch police have had different forms of voluntary police officers.
 In 1948, shortly after World War II, the Reserve Police was established as a spare police force that would be pressed into service in the event of an emergency.
 The Reserve Police, as it was called from 1948 until 1994, consisted of men (and later women) who worked as fully armed and equipped police officers.
 Similar to their full-time colleagues, they were equipped with a pistol, short baton, and handcuffs.

 After police reforms in 1994, volunteer police were fully integrated into the 25 regional police forces.
 Between 1994 and 2010, volunteers were no longer permitted to carry firearms, though older volunteers had their firearm grandfathered in, provided they continued to train with it and prove competent.
 Eventually, firearms were returned to volunteer police inventories, but volunteers require a full police diploma, several years of field experience as an unarmed officer, and additional police safety training.
 In 2012 the initial training program for new voluntary police officers was changed, reducing the training from three years down to one year.
 Dutch voluntary police officers hold the same police powers and wear the same uniform as their professional counterparts.

 Since around the year 2000, police forces in the Netherlands started experimenting with police volunteers who performed administrative, house keeping, and other tasks.
 Labour unions have always criticized this.
 As of today, no definitive form for this type of volunteerism has been found and it still is subject of negotiations.